 Heather lives in Adair Park and enjoys pedaling through the streets of Southwest Atlanta, gardening and finding free yoga classes across the city.
 She also sits on the board of her neighborhood association (as the events chair of course).

-Education Program Coordinator Stephen Spring came to Atlanta via Austin, San Francisco, Portland, and Maine.
+Education Program Manager Stephen Spring came to Atlanta via Austin, San Francisco, Portland, and Maine.
 Stephen has spent his life in urban public education serving students, teachers, and districts.

 His work spans teaching high school, curriculum writing, facilitating professional development, affecting change in policy and political spaces, and ensuring equitable outcomes for students.